Brewy

 - ✓Makes Homebrew accessible to non-terminal users

-- ✓Open-source and free
+- ✓Free and open-source

 Cons

-- ✗Community-maintained with infrequent updates
+- ✗Community-maintained with less frequent updates than commercial alternatives

-- ✗Some operations still require terminal fallback
+- ✗Some advanced Homebrew operations still require terminal fallback

 Community & Support